Happy to help! Please read through the kinds of things I can help with below, and reach out once you’re ready.

 - Mandar Bapaye, MasterClass CTO

 Start-ups are different; what they most benefit from varies.
-Consider this a menu of services.
+Consider this a menu of services I provide at different levels of engagement:

 Audit growth roadmap to identify high-value opportunities and generally vouchsafe prioritization and staffing levels